 On the Zoom toolbar click the Security Icon to expand the menu:

-- Lock the Meeting: Prevent anyone else from joining, especially if you are using the Waiting Room.
+- Lock the Meeting: Prevents anyone else from joining.

 - Enable the Waiting Room: If not a selected option when the meeting was scheduled.

 - Allow Participants to: Select options for participants.